farmOS/openlayers/README.md

 You may also install the module by just downloading each dependencies manually.

-Once the module is installed, you have to download the JS library and install it at the right place.
+Once the module is installed, download the JS library and install it at the right place.

 Once again, the easiest way to install it is with drush, we've created a command that will download the library and install it for you.
 Basically it just download a zipfile and unzip it at the right place for you.